Does Homeowners Insurance Cover Sewer Line Repair?

 Homeowners concerned about potential sewer line expenses should consider purchasing service line coverage or a water backup endorsement.
 Service line coverage specifically protects underground utility lines including sewer lines from various causes of damage.
 This relatively inexpensive addition to your policy can save thousands of dollars when problems arise.
 Water backup coverage helps with damage inside your home when sewage backs up through drains.

 Before making repair decisions, review your specific policy or contact your insurance agent to understand your coverage limits and exclusions.
+For the broader picture of what your policy handles, see our guide on whether homeowners insurance covers plumbing.
 At Triple Play Home Services, we work with homeowners throughout the claims process, providing necessary documentation and expert assessments.
-If you're experiencing sewer line problems in Edmond or surrounding areas, our veteran-owned team is available 24/7 to diagnose the issue and explain your options.
-Call us at (405) 474-6723 for immediate assistance.
+If you’re experiencing sewer line problems in Edmond or surrounding areas, our veteran-owned team is available 24/7 to diagnose the issue and explain your options.
+Call us at (405) 500-5333 for immediate assistance.